Here's a look at recent aircraft tragedies, mishaps and close calls

 — A small commuter plane crashed in western Alaska in early February, killing all 10 people on board.
 The crash was one of the deadliest in the state in 25 years.
 Radar data indicated that the plane rapidly lost elevation and speed.
 The U.S. Coast Guard was unaware of any distress signals from the aircraft.

-— A medical transport plane that had just taken off plummeted into a Philadelphia neighborhood in late January, killing all six people on board and one person on the ground.
+— A medical transport plane that had just taken off plummeted into a Philadelphia neighborhood in late January, killing all six people on board and two people on the ground.
+About two dozen people were also hurt.
 The National Transportation Safety Board said its cockpit voice recorder likely hadn't been functioning for years.
 The crew made no distress calls to air traffic control.

 — The collision between an American Airlines passenger jet and a U.S. Army helicopter above the nation's capital killed everyone aboard both aircraft in late January.
 It was the deadliest plane crash in the U.S. since Nov.
 12, 2001, when a jet slammed into a New York City neighborhood just after takeoff, killing all 260 people on board and five on the ground.